-In line with the Covid-19 Pandemic, the deadline for the South Asia Implementation Research Fellowship in Mental Health is extended to 15th May 2020.
+South Asia Implementation Research Fellowship in Mental Health

-The year-long fellowship will require approximately 25 hours a month of a fellow’s time.
-The fellowship will be conducted via an online program platform, and in person.
+The year-long fellowship will require about 25 hours a month of each fellow’s time.
 It can be scheduled flexibly around the fellow’s employment situation.
 The fellowship includes:

 - Online lectures and assignments once or twice a month (1-2 hours a month)